Anger Isn't the Enemy - it's Alchemy

 Our parents likely see the best and worst personality traits in us from a very early age

-Here’s a surprising truth that I’ve woken to late in life – our parents likely see the best and worst personality traits in us from a very early age.
+Here’s a surprising truth that I’ve awoken to late in life – our parents likely see the best and worst personality traits in us from a very early age.
 They are uniquely positioned to guide us to embrace and make the most of our gifts and teach us to be aware and guard against the sabotage of our flaws.

 My dad’s angry alcoholism forced me to miss out on opportunities to learn valuable lessons about myself and my weaknesses.
 However, he inspired in me a lifelong fascination with truth, anger and the role of anger in our lives.